 This pilot project enters its final year in 2019.

-At the end of the project period, successes and challenges will be reviewed, and new budgets and activities will be proposed for the wider roll-out of the project to new factories in Vietnam.
+At the end of the project period, successes and challenges will be re-viewed and new activities will be considered for the wider roll-out of the project to new factories in Vietnam.